Why should you make this beer-braised chicken with sriracha, mushrooms, and onions? Because it is awesome, and you will not be disappointed.

 We finally added this to our menu because I realized how economical it was for a dinner.
 Chicken legs are anywhere between $3 and $5 a package (usually 5-6 legs) which is more than enough to fill us up.
 We usually barbecue or bake our chicken legs, so this recipe was a unique touch to an item that frequently sits on our dinner table.

-John brought home an imperial stout for the 1/2 cup of beer this recipe calls for.
+Rahul brought home an imperial stout for the 1/2 cup of beer this recipe calls for.
 Unlike wine, when a recipe calls for even a drop of beer, I’ll purchase it knowing that I get to drink the rest!

 Even though I love beer, I’m not always interested in adding beer to my recipes.
 Sometimes beer can overpower a recipe to the point where it doesn’t taste right anymore.
 I was a little nervous about that here, but the sriracha seemed like a great way to balance the flavors – and it totally worked.
-Between the beer, hoisin and soy sauce, sriracha, sugar and fat from the chicken, the sauce packed tons of flavor that I couldn’t argue with.
+Between the beer, hoisin and soy sauce, sriracha, sugar, and fat from the chicken, the sauce packed tons of flavor that I couldn’t argue with.

 Beer-Braised Chicken with Sriracha